Docs

 install.pyverifies vialddbefore placing any files

-Core runtime: plasma-workspace, libplasma, kservice, ki18n, kio, kpackage, kcoreaddons, kwindowsystem, krunner, kirigami, layer-shell-qt, plasma-activities, qt6-base, qt6-declarative.
+Core runtime: plasma-workspace, libplasma, kservice, ki18n, kio, kpackage, kcoreaddons, kconfig, kwindowsystem, krunner, kirigami, layer-shell-qt, plasma-activities, plasma-activities-stats, qt6-base, qt6-declarative.

 CMake build options